tshar/RoboticArm/README.md

 screen of the app will be the login screen which will require an email and password to create and login to an account.
 The accounts are used to hold individual logs of the user’s controller usage.
 When logged in, the user is presented with two option; controller and user logs.

 The first option of the application is to control the motor with four sliders that will control the arms movements.
 When the application first begins, the sliders will be set to a default (centered) position.
 When exiting the application, the robotic arm will return to its default position after all created movements.
 During the controller screen, the application will have logs of the user’s usage and will be presented in the user log screen.
 The user logs will contain the log of all the users usage of the app based on the users in the database.

-In conclusion, the login screen, controller screen, and user logs are the three key features of the application.
-The key developer of this application will be Hennok Tadesse with some help from Tanav Sharma.
+Overall, the login screen, controller screen, and user logs are the three key features of the application.
+The main developers of this application will be Hennok Tadesse with help from Tanav Sharma for integrating the database into the application.